- 1 cup plus 2 tablespoons all-purpose flour

-- Spread into a greased 9-in.-square baking pan.
-Bake 25-30 minutes or until a toothpick inserted near the center comes out clean (do not overbake).
+- Spread into a greased 9-in. square baking pan.
+Bake 25-30 minutes or until a toothpick inserted in the center comes out clean (do not overbake).
 Cool on a wire rack.
 Yield: 16 servings.

 "I made this for xmas gifts and it was ruined when they went to make it.
 The brown sugar was rock hard..is there a secret?
 I was so embarrassed and my family makes fun of me all the time now"